-If you or your loved one was suddenly diagnosed with a dangerous condition such as mesothelioma, lung cancer, or asbestosis, you may feel frightened and confused.
-But you have the right to request compensation for your pain.
+If you or your loved one was suddenly diagnosed with a dangerous condition such as mesothelioma, lung cancer, or asbestosis, you might feel frightened and confused.
+However, you have the right to request compensation for your pain.

 This exposure could have come in many forms, including performing work-related duties.
-Our asbestos lawyers in South Carolina at Shelly Leeke Law Firm are here to help you recover compensation if you qualify for a case.
+A South Carolina asbestos exposure lawyer at Shelly Leeke Law Firm is here to help you recover compensation and benefits if you qualify for a case.
 Contact our workers’ comp law firm today to find out what is next for your case.

 What Is Asbestos?

 Asbestos has been used for decades across multiple industries due to its extremely durability and fire-resistant features.
 It was often used in the following products:

 - Ceiling materials

 - Cement compounds

 Asbestos has six primary sub-classifications, namely, chrysotile, crocidolite, amosite, anthophyllite, tremolite, and actinolite.
 Of these six sub-classifications, chrysotile and amosite asbestos are the most common.

 We now know today that asbestos is a toxic mineral, and exposure has been linked to several severe and dangerous respiratory and lung medical issues.
 As a result, its use is now strictly regulated.
 Unfortunately, these regulations came too late for the thousands of Americans who were already exposed and could still face health ramifications.